usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 53 %}
 {% asset design-standards/fig_53.gif alt="" %}
 {% figcaption %}
-<strong>Food Service Lines.</strong>
+<p><strong>Food Service Lines.</strong></p>

-The clear width of the food service line shall be measured from the leading edge of the tray slide.
+<p>The clear width of the food service line shall be measured from the leading edge of the tray slide.
 At least 36 inches (915 mm) wide is required at the food service line.
-Tray slides shall be no higher than 34 inches (865 mm) above the floor.
+Tray slides shall be no higher than 34 inches (865 mm) above the floor.</p>
 {% endfigcaption %}
 {% endfigure %}